 More than 90% of people will research a product and company before they make a purchase.
 When people need a product, they pull out their phone and Google what they’re looking for.
 If your business is not on social media, both your potential customer and Google will notice.

-5 Ways To Increase Your Online Presence
+5 Ways To Increase Your Social Media Presence

-1. Create conversation
+1. Create conversation.

-Ask your followers questions.
+Creating conversation can simply be asking your followers questions.
 People enjoy answering fun, provocative questions like, “Does pineapple belong on pizza?”
 Or, “Is ‘Die Hard’ a Christmas movie?” (the answer to the second question is yes).

 Use polls and surveys to create conversations and connections.
 And keep those conversations going.
 Respond to their answers, give your answers, and make it an interesting space.